Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **/acquisition_duration**: (float) the measurement duration in seconds.
 - **/description**: (string) a user-defined measurement description.

-In addition, the root node has the following attributes that can be used to distinguish Photon-HDF5 files from other HDF5 files:
+In addition, the root node has the following attributes which distinguish a Photon-HDF5 file from other HDF5 files:

 - **format_name**: must contain the string "Photon-HDF5"
 - **format_version**: (string) the Photon-HDF5 format version.